OpenRailAssociation/rcm-dx/CONTRIBUTING.md

 First of all, thank you very much for your help!

+This Project welcomes contributions, suggestions, and feedback.
+All contributions, suggestions, and feedback you submitted are accepted under the [Project's license](./LICENSE).
+You represent that if you do not own copyright in the code that you have the authority to submit it under the [Project's license](./LICENSE).
+All feedback, suggestions, or contributions are not confidential.

 ## Where to get help

 Help is provided through the issue tracker.
 If you have a question, please create an issue in our issue board.